Tips for Dealing with Your Homeowners Association

 Other perceived drawbacks of HOAs:

-Strict rules (one homeowner even had her home foreclosed by her HOA after falling behind in paying dues!).
-Others complain about seemingly arbitrary rules having to do with issues like holiday decorations.
+- Strict rules (one homeowner even had her home foreclosed by her HOA after falling behind in paying dues!).
+Others complain about seemingly arbitrary rules regarding issues like holiday decorations.

 Tips for Getting Along with Your HOA

 Know the HOA rules (and follow them!).
 Take time to familiarize yourself with your association's Covenants, Conditions, & Restrictions so you're not blindsided by seemingly arbitrary rules, such as how many vehicles you're allowed to have parked in your driveway.
 Once you've chosen to live in a community with an HOA, you're bound to follow the regulations, so it pays to understand details regarding renovations, pet ownership, and parking guidelines.